Docker in development: Episode 3

 80f8041db4b4), you can run this command to restore the dump in the container:

 $ docker exec -i 80f8041db4b4 pg_restore -d app_development -U postgres < latest.dump

 If instead, you have a regular dump (eg.

 latest.sql), you can run this command to restore it:

 $ docker exec -i 80f8041db4b4 psql -d app_development -U postgres < latest.sql

 If you’re using

 $ docker-compose exec -T db pg_restore -d app_development -U postgres < latest.dump

-I use elasticbeanstalk a lot.
-I usually install it with homebrew, but it installs a bunch of dependencies of its own, like python, sqlite, etc. I don’t want all of that in my system, specially because I always have troubles with python versions.
+I use elastic beanstalk a lot.
+I usually install it with Homebrew, but it installs a bunch of dependencies of its own, like Python, SQLite, etc. I don’t want all of that in my system, especially because I always have trouble with Python versions.
 Instead, I dockerized it: docker-awsebcli.

 Join us in the next episode!